dynamsoft-docs/barcode-reader-docs-server/programming/java/user-guide.md

 ---

-# User Guide for Java SDK
+# Getting Started with Java
 In this guide, you will learn step by step on how to build a barcode reading application with Dynamsoft Barcode Reader SDK using Java.

 ## Requirements